 The bulk of the regulations only apply to storage tank systems whose individual storage capacity is greater than 110 gallons.
 Smaller tanks only need to comply with the general requirements that they do not discharge their contents into the environment and that they conform to fire prevention standards.

-There is a list of 23 types of storage tank systems that are exempt in Florida.
+There is a list of 22 types of underground storage tank systems that are exempt in Florida (based on 62-761.300(2), Florida Administrative Code).
 For example, any agricultural storage tank system with a capacity of 550 gallons or less is exempt from regulation (note that any discharges or leaks will still be regulated under the federal Resource Conservation and Recovery Act, the state's Resource Recovery and Management Act, and any other statute that may apply).
 If you do not fall within these exemptions, we recommend that you contact the regional FDEP office in your area for more information on the regulation of underground storage tanks (FE786, Contact Agencies).
-You can also access additional materials related to the storage Tank Compliance on FDEP website at http://www.dep.state.fl.us/waste/categories/tanks/.
+You can also access additional materials related to the storage Tank Compliance on FDEP website at https://floridadep.gov/waste/storage-tank-compliance.

-Aboveground systems are subject to less restrictive regulation than buried systems and are subject to Chapter 376, Florida Statutes, if they have a storage capacity greater than 550 gallons.
-(An "aboveground" tank has no more than 10 percent of its volume buried, including integral piping.)
-These tanks, however, are subject to similar recordkeeping rules for buried tanks and must be equipped with an impervious containment barrier to catch spills.
+In turn, an "aboveground" tank has no more than 10 percent of its volume buried (including integral piping.)
+Aboveground systems are subject to less restrictive regulation than buried systems: they are subject to requirements described in Chapter 376, Florida Statutes only if they have a storage capacity greater than 550 gallons.
+These tanks, however, are subject to similar recordkeeping rules as buried tanks and must be equipped with an impervious containment barrier to catch spills.
 Furthermore, any part of the tank in contact with the ground must be protected against corrosion.

-Other than federal, state, and local permits required for the physical construction and installation of storage tank systems, there are no permitting requirements stemming directly from FDEP or local tank regulation.
+Other than federal, state, and local permits required for the physical construction and installation of storage tank systems, there are no permitting requirements stemming directly from FDEP.
 However, system owners must do the following:

 What are the construction, repair, and testing standards?